-The internal audit function is handled by our Audit Division, headed by the Chief Audit Executive, Ronald R. Marcaida, who reports functionally to the Audit Committee to maintain organizational independence, and administratively to the President.
+The internal audit function is handled by our Audit Division, headed by the Chief Audit Executive, Ronald R. Marcaida, who reports functionally to the Audit Committee and administratively to the President to maintain organizational independence.
 The Audit Division performs its responsibilities based on the Board-approved Internal Audit Charter.
 Its authority cuts across all functions, units, processes, records, and personnel in relation to the conduct of its role.
-This Charter also serves as a guide in the performance of mandated duties and basis in evaluating the effectiveness and efficiency of the Bank's Internal Audit function.
+The Charter also serves as a guide in the performance of mandated duties and basis in evaluating the effectiveness and efficiency of the Bank's Internal Audit function.